 Foundry Bronze Process (lost wax)

 The original mould can also be used to produce hot cast sculptures.

 A wax cast is made from the mould which is then coated in a refractory (heat resistant) material.
 The wax is then melted out, leaving a hollow impression of the original.
 Molten bronze is then poured into this investment (mould) and left to cool.The investment is then removed leaving a perfect bronze copy.
 This is known as the lost wax process.The final sculpture is then fettled, cleaned and patinated.
 This is a very complex and time consuming process.

-Because these sculptures are cast to order there is a lead time of 10 – 14 weeks from initial order to delivery and we would require a 20% non refundable deposit.
+Foundry bronze sculptures are cast to order and there is a lead time of 10 – 14 weeks from initial order to delivery.
+We require a 20% non refundable deposit.

 Please contact us via email for further information.